rgitrepo/kubernetes-beginner-to-pro/docs/day3/kubernetes-clusters.md

 ## Olly: The Short Form of Observability

 "Olly" is a shorthand used to refer to "Observability."
+The eleven letters in between are replaced by the digit 11 and it looks like two l's.
 Observability is a key concept in managing and monitoring complex systems like Kubernetes, where understanding the internal state of the system through data such as logs, metrics, and traces is crucial.

 ### Example: